rickstaa/empty-issues-closer-action/README.md

 ## Contributing

-Feel free to open an issue if you have ideas on how to make this GitHub action better or if you want to report a bug!
-All contributions are welcome. :rocket: Please consult the [contribution guidelines](CONTRIBUTING.md) for more information.
+Feel free to open an issue if you have ideas on improving this GitHub action or if you would like to report a bug!
+Just so you know, all contributions are welcome. :rocket: Please consult the [contribution guidelines](CONTRIBUTING.md) for more information.